The Gouro Zaouli Masks from Côte d’Ivoire

 Their appearance can be frightening, disturbing, reassuring, funny, or be the representation of ideal beauty or other qualities, such as nobility or courage.

-Their functions show wide heterogeneity as well: they can be worn during socially significant occasions, religious ceremonies, sacred rites, shamanic practices, magic rituals, or funeral customs.
-They can be used for protection, disguise, ornamentation, fun, and pure entertainment, or as identity markers.
-They can also play an essential role in a music, theater, or dance performance.
+Their functions show wide heterogeneity as well: they can be worn during socially significant occasions, religious ceremonies, sacred rites, shamanic practices, magic rituals, weddings or funeral customs.
+They can also play an important role in music, theater, or dance performances, called "masquerades".
+In many African cultures, these performances can promote fertility or a successful harvest, bring prosperity to a community, or help fight a disease or a natural disaster.

-The war masks were worn during the fighting as face protection devices, and in some cultures, they also gave the warrior a terrifying or furious appearance to frighten the opponent.
+There are also "war masks", namely masks made to be worn in battle to protect the face; in some cultures, such as the Japanese, they also gave the warrior a terrifying or wrathful appearance to frighten the enemy.

 Myōchin Muneakira MASK